-Resources for participants and residents of First Place.
+Resources and recreation for residents of First Place.

-Community life at First Place is robust and vibrant, contributing to the overall quality of life of residents.
+Community life at First Place is robust and vibrant, contributing to residents’ overall quality of life.
 The First Place Community Life Plan—rooted in our core values of kindness, wellness, personal growth and fun—is guided by the individuals who live here.
-They help plan residential life, events and activities, as well as help us shape policies and procedures.
-From the concierge to support staff, each member of the First Place team is trained to promote the culture of Community Life for all residents to enjoy.